flowtoolz/flowtoolz.github.io/_posts/2018-11-13-zen-in-the-art-of-software-architecture-introduction.md

 Now, let's not get bogged down by definitions.
 You already have an intuitive understanding of *software architecture*.
 It's a fuzzy term, and we'll deconstruct it anyway.

 In the realm of software, architecture remains a metaphor.
-It's a useful one, but like any metaphor, you can take it to a point where it breaks down.
-Its applicability is limited and depends on what aspects you wanna illuminate.
+It's a useful one.
+But, like any metaphor, you can take it to a point where it breaks down.
+Its applicability is limited and depends on what aspects you want to illuminate.

 One aspect in which the metaphor fails software is this: Real world construction requires [up front design](https://en.wikipedia.org/wiki/Big_Design_Up_Front) while software can evolve organically.